 There are many 741 compatible chips readily obtainable; however, the problem is that many students and colleges are not aware of the different manufacturers and the model numbers.
-Consequently, many chips have been getting expensive due to students relying too much on one model and manufacturer.
+Consequently, some chips have been getting expensive due to students relying too much on one model and manufacturer.

 The 741 is the one everyone thinks of when looking for a general-purpose amplifier, however, if you rely too much on the same chip and seller, they will sometimes artificially hike up their prices.
 You can make your budget stretch further if you look for cheaper equivalents.